United States Department of Veterans Affairs

 VA benefits

-Gulf War Veterans may be eligible for a variety of VA benefits, including a Gulf War Registry health exam, health care, and disability compensation for diseases related to military service.
+Gulf War Veterans may be eligible for a variety of VA benefits, including a Gulf War Registry health exam, the Airborne Hazards and Open Burn Pit Registry, health care, and disability compensation for diseases related to military service.
 Their dependents and survivors also may be eligible for benefits.

 Learn more about benefits related to Gulf War service.